Mikk155/Sven-Co-op/README - copia.md

 [item_oxygentank](#item_oxygentank) | Entity that will give oxygen to players that touch it.
 [monster_damage_inflictor](#monster_damage_inflictor) | Feature for passing a monster's Attacker/damage inflictor as a !activator via npc's TriggerTarget key.
 [player_command](#player_command) | Entity that allow mappers to force players to execute a cmd onto their consoles.
-[trigger_changecvar](#trigger_changecvar) | Entity alternative to trigger_setcvar but you can set more than one cvar per entity and can return them back to normal if fire with USE_OFF.
 [trigger_changevalue](#trigger_changevalue) | Allow trigger_changevalue to change keyvalues from a specified weapon of the player activator
 [trigger_individual](#trigger_individual) | Allow Trigger-Type entities to fire its target only once per activator.
 [trigger_multiple](#trigger_multiple) | Allow trigger_multiple entity to fire its target for every one inside its volume.